Green NCAP has developed a star rating that allows the environmental performance of cars, to be compared easily.

 Carbon Monoxide

+Carbon monoxide (CO) is produced by incomplete combustion of the carbon-containing fuel as a result of a local lack of oxygen, such as during fuel enrichment strategies in petrol engines.
 Breathing air with a high concentration of CO reduces the amount of oxygen that can be transported in the blood stream to critical organs like the heart and brain.
 At very high levels, which are possible indoors or in other enclosed environments, CO can cause dizziness, confusion, unconsciousness and death.

 The combustion of heavier hydrocarbon fuels like diesel, and poor combustion under certain load conditions in petrol engines employing gasoline direct injection, results in the formation of particles.
 Some particles, such as dust, dirt, soot, or smoke, are large or dark enough to be seen with the naked eye.
 Others are so small they can only be detected using an electron microscope.
 Both diesel and nearly all new petrol engine types are now equipped with a particulate filter due to stricter legal requirements.
+The size of particles is directly linked to their potential for causing health problems.
+Small particles pose the greatest problems, because they can embed deep into the lungs, and some may even travel into the bloodstream, heart and brain.
+Numerous scientific studies have linked exposure to particle pollution to a variety of problems, including non-fatal heart attacks, aggravated asthma, etc.

 The energy efficiency of a vehicle does not depend simply on the power unit.
 Other factors can lead to a loss of efficiency when the car converts its energy source into movement and operation of auxiliaries.
 For example, powertrain losses (those losses that occur in the gearbox and transmission), aerodynamic drag, tyre friction, cabin-heating (climatization) and, most especially, vehicle mass all lead to additional energy having to be used to operate the car and move forward.
 So, Green NCAP’s Energy Efficiency Index does not indicate the efficiency of the engine or power unit alone but includes all the measures taken by the manufacturer to minimise the energy needed to propel and operate the vehicle.
+The LCA approach adds the primary energy demand of the other life cycle phases (production, etc.) to the final sum.

 For an internal combustion engine, the main fuelling types are petrol or diesel.
 The fuel has a known energy content so, for these vehicles, energy efficiency is equivalent to fuel consumption.
 However, to allow comparison with other types of power unit (electric, hybrid), a common measure of energy is needed.
 Using the known calorific values of petrol and diesel, fuel consumption is converted into kWh, the same unit as is used to measure electric energy.
-For hybrid vehicles, the total energy consumption is derived by adding the fuel used with the electrical energy used.
-The efficiency is calculated as the energy (in kWh) that is needed to drive a set distance (100 km).

 To allow comparison, fossil fuel consumption is converted into kWh.

-Electric vehicles are more efficient in terms of energy use than combustion engine cars.
+Electric vehicles are more efficient in terms of propulsion energy use than combustion engine cars.
 However, this does not mean that they are all equally efficient.
-The used rating scale allows to encompass different powertrain types, but also to distinguish between good and worse performing electric vehicles.
+The rating scale encompasses different powertrain types, but also allows a distinction between good and more poorly-performing electric vehicles.
 The scores in Energy Efficiency and Greenhouse Gas make the differences clear.
 In the very long term, Green NCAP will assess the whole life-cycle of the vehicle, including the energy needed to produce the car, the polluting effects of energy production (for example, in the generation of electricity for the grid) and in the destruction and recycling of the vehicle at the end of its life.
 When this more complete assessment is done, the benefits of electric vehicles may not be so marked.
+The electrical energy used is determined by the amount that is needed from the electricity grid, and not solely from what the vehicle uses from the battery.
+This takes into account charging/discharging losses and more accurately reflects the energy the consumer will have to pay for.

-For hybrid vehicles, the total energy consumption is derived by adding the fuel used with the electrical energy used.
+For plug-in hybrid vehicles, the total energy consumption is derived by adding the fuel used with the electrical energy used.
 The efficiency is calculated as the energy (in kWh) that is needed to drive a set distance (100 km).

 CNG (compressed natural gas) vehicles can be either mono-fuel or bi-fuel.
 Mono-fuel vehicles may have a small petrol tank for use in emergencies, but they run almost exclusively on CNG.
 Bi-fuel vehicles may typically have a similar range on petrol and CNG and can be switched between the two fuels.
 Mono-fuel vehicles are tested in CNG mode only and energy consumption is derived from the measured consumption (in kg/100 km) and the known calorific content of the fuel.